saikiran229/sha512-rtl-hardware-accelerator/README.md

 * **Correlation:** Simulated 512-bit hash outputs were successfully correlated against standard NIST test vectors to ensure absolute precision in the compression unit.

 ## 📈 Simulation Waveforms
-*(Ensure your waveform image is uploaded to the repo, then replace the filename below if different)*
 ![SHA-512 Vivado Simulation Waveform](sha512_waveform.png)

 ## Repository Structure